-- The Childcare Grant is now worked out as an annual maximum amount (which is means tested) and is paid to a third party - the Child Care Grant Payment Service (CCGPS).
+- The Childcare Grant is worked out as an annual maximum amount (which is means tested) and this is paid to a third party - the Child Care Grant Payment Service (CCGPS).

-- Both you and your Childcare Provider will no longer have to complete CCG1 and CCG2 forms.
-Instead, Childcare Providers will have to bill the CCGPS for the full amount on a weekly basis, or they can choose to bill for multiple weeks at a time (i.e. once a month).
+- Childcare Providers will have to bill the CCGPS for the full amount on a weekly basis, or they can choose to bill for multiple weeks at a time (i.e. once a month).
 We advise you check with your provider to ask how they will choose to do this.
 This bill is then presented to the student for approval.